nicolasloontjens/MarsWin-Flutter/README.md

 - Android
 - iOS

-You can find them <a href="https://github.com/nicolasloontjens/MarsWin-Flutter/releases/tag/'v1'">here</a>.
+You can find them <a href="https://github.com/nicolasloontjens/MarsWin-Flutter/releases/tag/'v1'">here</a> or in Gitlab under Deployments > Releases.

 ## Project deployment: